On the Stellar Populations of Galaxies at z=9-11: The Growth of Metals and Stellar Mass at Early Times: Introduction

 \section{Introduction}

 The past decade has seen observational studies leap into the epoch of reionization, the time in the early universe when energetic photons (presumably from early star formation) ionized the gas in the intergalactic medium (IGM).
-Advances in near-infrared imaging both in space with the {\it Hubble Space Telescope} ({\it HST}) and from the ground (with, e.g., Subaru and VISTA) have allowed the discovery of large samples of galaxies at $6<z<11$ \citep[e.g.,][]{oesch10, oesch18,finkelstein15, finkelstein21, bouwens15, bouwens21_rebels, bowler15, mcleod16, atek18, harikane21}.
-Studying the properties of these galaxies, which exist at a time less than 1 Gyr after the Big Bang, can provide key constraints on the build-up of both stellar mass and heavy elements in early galaxies.
+Advances in near-IR imaging both in space with the {\it Hubble Space Telescope} ({\it HST}) and from the ground (with, e.g., Subaru and VISTA) have allowed the discovery of large samples of dropout galaxy candidates at $6<z<11$ \citep[e.g.,][]{oesch10, ellis13, oesch18,finkelstein15, finkelstein21, bouwens15, bouwens21_rebels, bouwens21, bowler15, bowler17, mcleod16, livermore17, atek18, harikane21}.
+Studying the properties of these galaxies, which exist at a time less than 1 Gyr after the Big Bang, can provide key constraints on the buildup of both stellar mass and heavy elements in early galaxies.
 In particular, the stellar population of galaxies at the earliest probed cosmic times ($z>8$) ought to supply crucial information on the formation of the first stars and galaxies.

 For instance, the rest-frame ultraviolet (UV) colors of these early galaxies can inform us about the earliest phases of chemical enrichment.
-The UV color is sensitive to dust attenuation, stellar ages and stellar metallicities.
-At these early times dust attenuation is believed to dominate, though very low metallicities can result in extremely blue colors.
-Early results at $z\sim7$ found some evidence that the faintest galaxies in the Hubble Ultra Deep Field ($m_{\rm AB}\sim29$; stellar mass of $\log(M_{\star}/M_{\odot})\sim7-8$) had rest-frame UV colors consistent with essentially no metals \citep[e.g.,][]{bouwens10b,finkelstein10}, though followup studies with larger samples accounting for selection biases \citep[e.g.,][]{dunlop12} were able to rule out Population III-dominated galaxies at this epoch \citep{finkelstein12a, dunlop13, bouwens14}.
+The UV color is sensitive to dust attenuation, stellar ages, and stellar metallicities \citep[e.g.,][]{wilkins11}.
+At these early times, dust attenuation is believed to dominate, though very low metallicities can result in extremely blue colors.
+Early results at $z\sim7$ found some evidence that the faintest galaxies in the Hubble Ultra Deep Field ($m_{\rm AB}\sim29$; stellar mass of $\log(M_{\star}/M_{\odot})\sim7-8$) had rest-frame UV colors consistent with essentially no metals \citep[e.g.,][]{bouwens10b,finkelstein10}, though follow-up studies with larger samples accounting for selection biases \citep[e.g.,][]{dunlop12} were able to rule out Population III-dominated galaxies at this epoch \citep{finkelstein12a, dunlop13, bouwens14}.